DrRetro2033/Pokemon-Manager/README.md

  - Ability to make multiple parties.
  - Compatibility with alternate forms (Currently, there are no PokéDex entries for alternate Pokémon in PokéAPI so alternate forms will show the first form's entry and not the correct form's entry.
 This will be fixed in a future update)
  - Make a personalized profile.
+ - Copy parties and boxes to your clipboard and paste them into Pokémon Showdown.

 In progress/Planned:
 -